If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Role of Psychology in Fitness and Wellness

 This plays an important part in overall health because we do everything for some reason.
-Our role as a nutrition coach using psychology is not to diagnose the clients or even treat them, but instead we should aim to use psychology to become a better communicator and to disseminate the right information and give support to our clients.
+Our role as nutrition coaches using psychology is not to diagnose the clients or even treat them; instead, we should aim to use psychology to become a better communicator, disseminate the right information, and support our clients.

-The nutrition coaches can set themselves ahead of others by delivering the correct information well to their clients.
-Simply having knowledge is good but being able to effectively get that knowledge to the clients is another.
+Nutrition coaches can set themselves ahead of others by delivering the correct information well to their clients.
+Simply having knowledge is good, but effectively getting that knowledge to the clients is another.
 Psychology is used to make this communication more effective.

 The Desire to Change

-Nutrition Coaches are able to help people every day, but it is not realistic to force someone to change their actual behaviors.
-We should instead have a focus on influencing people in the changing of their habits through motivation and education combined.
+Nutrition Coaches can help people every day, but it is unrealistic to force someone to change their behaviors.
+Instead, we should focus on influencing people by changing their habits through motivation and education combined.

 Motivation is defined as the reason that someone is driven to an action.
 And we have two forms of motivation at work.